danielstorey/adapt-backgroundScroll/README.md

 **Background Scroll** is a *presentation component* Created by Dan storey.

-The Background Scroll component displays items of text over fullscreen images.
-As the learner scrolls to each new text item the background image gradually changes.
-The opacity of the images is linked to the learner's scroll position, making the transitions feel completely connected to the learner's interaction.
+The Background Scroll extension allows fixed fullscreen background images to be placed on articles or blocks.
+Images fade in as the learner scrolls.

 [**Click here for an interactive demo**](https://danielstorey.github.io/adapt-demo-course/#/id/co-main)